facelessuser/wcmatch/docs/src/markdown/index.md

 an issue is found where Wildcard Match seems to deviate in an illogical way, we'd love to hear about it in the [issue tracker][issues].

-If all you are looking for is an alternative `fnmatch` and/or `glob` that follows much more closely to Bash, Wildcard Match has you covered, but Wildcard Match also adds a file search utility called `wcmatch` that is built on top of `fnmatch` and `globmatch`.
+If all you are looking for is an alternative `fnmatch` and/or `glob` library that follows much more closely to Bash, or even a `pathlib` library that taps into a more advanced `glob` library,  Wildcard Match has you covered, but Wildcard Match also adds a file search utility called `wcmatch` that is built on top of `fnmatch` and `globmatch`.
 It was originally written for [Rummage](https://github.com/facelessuser/Rummage), but split out into this project to be used by other projects that may find its approach useful.

+## Features

+A quick overview of Wildcard Match's Features:

-- Provides features comparable to Python's builtin in `fnamtch` and `glob`.
+- Provides an interface comparable to Python's builtin in `fnamtch` and `glob`.
+- Allows for a much more configurable experience when matching or globbing with many more features.
 - Adds support for `**` in glob.
 - Adds support for escaping characters with `\`.
 - Add support for POSIX style character classes inside sequences: `[[:alnum:]]`, etc. The `C` locale is used for byte strings and Unicode properties for Unicode strings.
 - Adds support for brace expansion: `a{b,{c,d}}` --> `ab ac ad`.
 - Adds support for extended match patterns: `@(...)`, `+(...)`, `*(...)`, `?(...)`, and `!(...)`.
 - Adds ability to match path names via the path centric `globmatch`.
+- Provides a `pathlib` variant that uses Wildcard Match's `glob` library instead of Python's default.
 - Provides an alternative file crawler called `wcmatch`.
 - And more...